benlucchesi/grails-cookie-session/README.md

       multi-instance deployment scenario, any instance of the applicatin can service a clients request.
 A benificial side effect of cookie-sessions is that applications can be upgraded or restarted without logging out users.

-## Relationship to grails-cookie-session plugin
+## Relationship to grails-cookie-session plugin version 0.1.2
 This project started as a fix to the grails-cookie-session plugin.
 However, in the end the project became a complete reimplementation.
 With that said, this project would not have been possible (or at least would have taken much longer!) had it not been for the original work.
 Many thanks to Masatoshi Hayashi for giving me a place